Azure AI Video Indexer overview

-Azure Video Indexer is a cloud application, part of Azure Applied AI Services, built on Azure Media Services and Azure Cognitive Services (such as the Face, Translator, Computer Vision, and Speech).
-It enables you to extract the insights from your videos using Azure Video Indexer video and audio models.
+Azure AI Video Indexer is a cloud application, part of Azure AI services, built on Azure Media Services and Azure AI services (such as the Face, Translator, Azure AI Vision, and Speech).
+It enables you to extract the insights from your videos using Azure AI Video Indexer video and audio models.

-Azure Video Indexer analyzes the video and audio content by running 30+ AI models, generating rich insights.
-Below is an illustration of the audio and video analysis performed by Azure Video Indexer in the background.
+Azure AI Video Indexer analyzes the video and audio content by running 30+ AI models, generating rich insights.
+Here is an illustration of the audio and video analysis performed by Azure AI Video Indexer in the background:

-To start extracting insights with Azure Video Indexer, see the how can I get started section below.
+To start extracting insights with Azure AI Video Indexer, see the how can I get started section.

-What can I do with Azure Video Indexer?
+What can I do with Azure AI Video Indexer?

-Azure Video Indexer's insights can be applied to many scenarios, among them are:
+Azure AI Video Indexer's insights can be applied to many scenarios:

 - Deep search: Use the insights extracted from the video to enhance the search experience across a video library.
 For example, indexing spoken words and faces can enable the search experience of finding moments in a video where a person spoke certain words or when two people were seen together.
 Search based on such insights from videos is applicable to news agencies, educational institutes, broadcasters, entertainment content owners, enterprise LOB apps, and in general to any industry that has a video library that users need to search against.